cosmos/sdk-tutorials/auction/tutorial/24-app.md

 	)
 ```

+There are multiple things being done here:

+- Setting the module into the module manager

+- if a module has a begin block or end block they must be registered

+  - `SetOrderBeginBlockers()`
+  - `SetOrderEndBlockers()`

+- Setting the modules that will be used to create your genesis file, this will be all your modules.

+  - Order matters here, please keep this in mind, the order to follow is listed below

 ```go
 	// NOTE: Any module instantiated in the module manager that is later modified
 	// must be passed by reference here.